Metview: Development

 All major developments are made at the Development Section at ECMWF.
 Most of the code is in C++ and the code is versioned in git.
 CMake is used as build system.

 Metview makes use of other software packages developed at ECMWF.
-In fact Metview is an extended MARS client and uses ecCodes for GRIB and BUFR handling and Magics for contouring and visualisation.
+Metview is an extended MARS client, and uses ecCodes for GRIB and BUFR handling and Magics for contouring and visualisation.

 Distribution

-Metview is mainly distributed as a source tarball under the Apache License version 2.0.
+Metview is distributed mainly as a source code tar file, termed a tarball, under an Apache License version 2.0.
 There are plans to distribute the code on GitHub.

 Binary versions of Metview are available in conda (through the conda-forge channel), in Ubuntu and MacPorts.
 RPMs for major Linux distribution are provided on the Open Build Service.